 With my detailed lists of paint colors, flooring choices and brick selection, etc plus the various Christmas gifts that were purchased, wrapped, and where they were hidden plus which job I was working at and whose child I was babysitting-everything should go smoothly, right?
 Stop laughing people-we all know that that couldn’t possibly happen, especially when I was juggling that many balls at the same time.
 One of those balls was bound to drop and bounce down the stairs only to roll under the furnace.

-Aside from having to pick a new building lot a week before construction was supposed to begin because the house was too wide for the lot, the coveted island I always dreamed of having was not going to fit in the dream kitchen (until I drew a sketch, road map and diorama), the framer neglected to include head room going down the stairs because the blueprints told them not to and (here’s my favourite part) the house was delayed two weeks-meaning we’d be moving in after Christmas instead of before-the entire process wasn’t too painful.
+Aside from having to pick a new building lot a week before construction was supposed to begin because the house was too wide for the lot, the coveted island I always dreamed of having was not going to fit in the dream kitchen (until I drew a sketch, road map and diorama), the framer neglected to include head room going down the stairs because the blueprints told them not to and (here’s my favourite part) the house was delayed two weeks-meaning we’d be moving in after Christmas instead of before-the entire process wasn’t too painful, especially since we had the expertise of professionals like these new haven movers to help us when it came to delivering all of our goods to our new home.
+Because of them, the entirety of the process had been made slightly easier.
 There were so many things that could have gone wrong but we had a good builder, a temporary roof over our heads and of course, my binder and cape.

 If you are planning on building or renovating, bring your lists in to Ferrell Builders’ Supply and we’ll help you with your material selection as well as help you choose a contractor.
 These contractors and builders are our customers which means we sell them building materials and talk to them all the time.
 Several of us have hired them ourselves.
 Once you’ve got your contractor picked, listen to them, go over your details together and understand no matter how well you prepare yourself, sometimes things don’t always go according to plan.